AT A GLANCE

 - 2011-2012 UNAA Outstanding Achievement Award

-A well-established healthcare leader, Dr. Rose Clarke Nanyonga, was appointed as CIU’s Vice Chancellor July 3rd 2017.
-From August 3rd 2015 to June 30th 2017, she served as both the Deputy Vice Chancellor and Acting Vice Chancellor.
+A well-established healthcare leader, Dr. Rose Clarke Nanyonga, was appointed as Clarke International University’s (CIU) Vice Chancellor July 3 rd 2017.
+From August 3 rd 2015 to June 30th 2017, she served as both the Deputy Vice Chancellor and Acting Vice Chancellor.
 She also holds a Senior Faculty position at CIU, teaching Health Policy and Planning as well as Advanced Strategic Management (Graduate Level).

 In June 2005, Dr. Nanyonga was recruited as the Director of Nursing Services for International Medical Group (IMG), a leading and largest private health system in Uganda.
 She was instrumental in helping Dr. Clarke to establish the International Hospital Kampala School of Nursing which formed the first faculty in CIU when the university was granted licensure in March, 2008.

-In 2006, her role quickly changed to Director of Clinical Operations and Senior Manager for International Medical Group managing clinical operations for International Hospital and all service centers (clinics) within IMG while maintaining an active role in teaching, public speaking and advocacy.
+In 2006, she was quickly promoted to the position of Director of Clinical Services and Senior Manager for International Medical Group managing clinical operations for International Hospital Kampala and all associated primary healthcare service centers (clinics) within IMG while maintaining an active role in teaching, public speaking and advocacy.

 In 2009, Dr. Nanyonga pioneered a grassroots campaign to end child sacrifice and crimes associated with ritualistic child sacrifice in Uganda.
 She has continued to be an avid advocate for change in this area and continues to lobby for appropriate dialog and laws to address practices and crimes related to child sacrifice.

-Dr. Nanyonga is interested in research that explores issues related to: Health Systems Strengthening in low-to-middle income countries; Global Health; Implementation Science Research; Management of Chronic Illnesses; and Health care Leadership & Policy.
+Dr. Nanyonga is interested in research that explores issues related to: Health Systems Strengthening in low-to-middle income countries; Global Health; Implementation Science Research; Management of Chronic Illnesses; Community Health, and Health care and Higher Education Leadership & Policy.
 Her PhD work looked at: Leadership, Followership and the Context; an Integrative Examination of Nursing Leadership in Uganda.

-Dr. Nanyonga serves on several not-for-profit, corporate, and advisory boards including Clarke Group; Narrow Road International Aid; The Nursing Now Campaign, Uganda Steering Committee; REMI East Africa; and The Sinza Project.
+Dr. Nanyonga is a Rotarian and serves on several not-for profit, corporate, and advisory boards including Clarke Group; Narrow Road International Aid; Connect Girls Uganda; The Nursing Now Campaign, Uganda Steering Committee; REMI East Africa; Public Health Ambassadors, Uganda and The Sinza Project among a few.